Important Divorce Advice For Men: Six Things To Keep In Mind

 Avoid being promiscuous if you can help it, too.
 It might be best to just be alone for a little while and then try to find someone nice when you're feeling ready.
 Sex is an important part of life, but it isn't something that you should use as a band-aid for your soul.

-6. Take time to enjoy being independent
+6. Enjoy being independent

 Taking time to simply enjoy being independent is also very smart.
 If your marriage was bad for quite a long time, then you might want to simply enjoy being you for a while.
 Some people feel as if they have been stifled by a marriage that simply isn't working out.
 Being on your own can feel liberating and you should try to take advantage of your newfound freedom.